Our packaging

 Our vegetable-based plastic offers the same protection, preservation, and recyclability properties as petroleum-based plastic.

-*With the exception of our two toothpastes, where the tubes are recycled from milk bottles.
+*Except for our two toothpastes, where the tubes are recycled from milk bottles.

 Our stick formats